dennisritter/notebook-basic-transfer-learning/README.md

 # Basic Transfer Learning

-A minimal transfer learning example project for the *Learning from Images* and other related courses given by Prof. Hildebrand at the *Berliner Hochschule für Technik* (BHT).
+A minimal transfer learning example project for the course *Learning from Images* and other related courses by Prof. Hildebrand at *Berliner Hochschule für Technik* (BHT).

 ## Getting started